 There are different sizes of masks available, which are adaptable to the wearer's morphology.
 Some respirators can also be equipped with an exhalation valve which enhances breathability, while others are fitted with a visor to provide eye protection.

-- · Holding the mask by it ties, apply the most padded side to you face
+- Holding the mask by its ties, apply the most padded side to your face

-- · If the mask moulds around your face, it is well placed
+- If the mask molds around your face, it is well placed

-- · Surgical masks should be at least every three hours; respirators should be replaced every three to eight hours
+- Surgical masks should be checked at least every three hours, respirators should be replaced every three to eight hours

 Which surgical masks or respirators protect against coronavirus?